 If the check has been paid, a FS Form 3858 (see Appendix 5) is mailed to the DO for UCC stop reason codes A, B, F, or G, and for all Payment Over Cancellation (POC) claims.
 For stop reason codes C and D, the FS Form 3858 is mailed to the payee/claimant.

 DOs use the check status inquiry codes K and L solely for obtaining images of paid checks.
-The check status inquiry codes are not intended to and will not result in credits to the agencies, nor are they to be used for a claim of non-receipt.
+The check status inquiry codes are not intended to and will not result in credits to the federal entities, nor are they to be used for a claim of non-receipt.
 Images of paid checks can be viewed and printed from TCIS or PACER On-Line.

 The DO is responsible for the accuracy of the payee's name and address.
 Fiscal Service will reject the UCC if any of the following information is missing or disagrees with Fiscal Service's records: